awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-organizationconfigrule.md

 # AWS::Config::OrganizationConfigRule<a name="aws-resource-config-organizationconfigrule"></a>

-An organization config rule that has information about config rules that AWS Config creates in member accounts\.Only a master account and a delegated administrator can create or update an organization config rule\.
+An organization config rule that has information about config rules that AWS Config creates in member accounts\.
+Only a master account and a delegated administrator can create or update an organization config rule\.

 `OrganizationConfigRule` resource enables organization service access through `EnableAWSServiceAccess` action and creates a service linked role in the master account of your organization\.
 The service linked role is created only when the role does not exist in the master account\.
 AWS Config verifies the existence of role with `GetRole` action\.